 Traditionally made from vitreous china and largely made from porcelain, a pedestal bathroom sink has this old-world look and authentically vintage appearance.
-Because of its practical design, this type of sink is a favorite for small and limited-spaced bathrooms and apartments.
+Because of its practical design, this type is a favorite for small and limited-spaced bathrooms and apartments.

 While some designs may include storage options, most don’t have room for storage and so you will have to learn how to compensate for this disadvantage.
 You just have to be smart in how you make the most of the minimal space you have in the bathroom.

-Pros and Cons of a Pedestal Sink
+Pros and Cons of Pedestal-Sinks

 • Features visible piping – If you want a clean look, this may not be a good option because the drainage and supply pipes are often visible.